Scale your Windows Azure application in under 10 minutes

 The need for dynamic scaling is great: without it, your Azure applications will be performing poorly when demand is unexpectedly high and waste a lot of money when demand is low.
 Your application is charged for all allocated compute instances even if they are underutilized or not utilized at all.

 There are a number of articles and examples available that allow one to start on the road to creating their own auto-scaling engine for Windows Azure.
 The most important thing to know is that you will need to hook into Service Management REST-based API.
-If you’re looking to implement this yourself, I highly recommend reading this article by Neil Mackenzie.
-It summarizes all the key information as well as provides links to all known open-source examples and articles on this topic.

 However, if your company would rather concentrate on developing its core business products and leave the scaling work to others, whose core competency is dynamic scaling in Azure, then read on.